Mandur/PodIdentityHealthCheck/readme.md

 For the identity checks we also add the following tests.
 As part of these tests we deploy two containers on the cluster, one with the identity labels (to make sure the identity is assigned on the VMSS, one without labels that is used for the tests)
 * [Can pod without label access identity when NMI is up?]
 * [Can pod without label access identity when NMI is down?]
 As described in the [introduction](#introduction), these tests are complex and rely on a cluster state.
 The setting `isMultiUserAssignedIdentityCluster` should be set to false if there are a system-assigned managed identity or a single user-assigned managed identity (default).
 You can set it to true to change the test behavior and illustrate difference of the probes' behaviors.
-Typically you will see the test [Can pod without label access identity when NMI is down?] fail as the IMDS will be able to resolve token to a the default identity.
-In order to reduce test flakiness it is recommend to manually add two user-assigned identites (different from the one used by pod identity) to reduce flakiness of these tests.
+Typically, you will see the test [Can pod without label access identity when NMI is down?] fail as the IMDS will be able to resolve token to the default identity.
+In order to reduce test flakiness, it is recommended to manually add two user-assigned identites (different from the one used by pod identity) to reduce flakiness of these tests.

 ## Conclusion